Robinhood Review 2022: Best Trading App for Beginners

 The COVID-19 pandemic forced individual investors to stay indoors and people didn’t have much else to do except trade stocks.
 I don’t see this happening again anytime soon although I could be wrong.

-Robinhood is a simple and easy to use platform without extra bells and whistles you will find on other stock trading platforms.
+Robinhood is a simple and easy-to-use platform without the extra bells and whistles you will find on other stock trading platforms.

 I love the simple layout, fast instant deposits, and exciting line charts that can soar or crash at a moment’s notice.